/

 Reading Time Estimator

-Free online reading time calculator.
-Paste any text and instantly see how long it takes to read at slow, average, and fast speeds with word count, readability score, and keyword density.
+See how long your text takes to read at slow, average, and fast speeds.
+Includes word count, readability score, and keyword density.

 How to Use the Reading Time Estimator